 - ALLDATA – A fee service that provides contact information for parts and services for “vehicle enthusiasts.”

 - CARFAX – Consumers can purchase a copy of their vehicle history so they can determine the number of previous owners, crashes and whether a vehicle has been salvaged, leased or repurchased under a state lemon law.

 - ConsumerAuto – Offers free advice on how to locate, inspect, test drive, purchase and finance a vehicle.

 - Edmunds Tips & Advice – Offers free tips on purchasing new or used vehicles, vehicle insurance, financing, maintenance, etc.

-- Federal Citizen Information Center – Lists a number of free or low-cost publications on buying new and used vehicles, insurance, financing, etc., that can be read online or ordered.
+- Federal Citizen Information Center – Lists a number of free or low-cost publications on buying, leasing and renting vehicles, maintaining your vehicle, safety, etc., that can be read online or ordered.

 - National Automobile Dealers Association Guides – Information for new and used car buyers, including buyers’ guides and price quotes by region.

 - National Highway Traffic Safety Administration – Free information on vehicle recalls, safety investigations and consumer safety issues.